This location has multiple holiday properties

 We have a library of books, magazines and games you can choose from.

-Wi-fi is free on the premises.
+Wi-fi is free of charge.

 Use of the heated pool, solar shower, swings and several terraces throughout the garden.